heywoodlh/heywoodlh.io/_posts/2023-07-31-Making-the-iPad-Not-Suck.md

 tags: all, ipados, ipad, macos, linux, sysadmin, coding
 ---

-At Apple's 2023 WWDC event I found myself having a metaphorical, angry seizure because for yet another year my iPad Pro was still going to be a giant iPhone -- per the lack of features announced for iPadOS they announced at the event.
+At Apple's 2023 WWDC event I found myself having a metaphorical, angry seizure because for yet another year my iPad Pro was still going to be a giant iPhone -- per the lack of features announced for iPadOS at the event.

 I do a lot of Linux systems administration and development.
 The perceived shortcomings I project onto the iPad are likely very specific to me, so while the iPad might work extremely well for some, its featureset is limited for what I need and want.